-Kriging vs. Simulation, 1D#
+Kriging vs. Simulation, a 1D Example#

-Michael Pyrcz, Professor, The University of Texas at Austin#
+Michael J. Pyrcz, Professor, The University of Texas at Austin

-Twitter | GitHub | Website | GoogleScholar | Book | YouTube | LinkedIn#
+Twitter | GitHub | Website | GoogleScholar | Geostatistics Book | YouTube | Applied Geostats in Python e-book | Applied Machine Learning in Python e-book | LinkedIn

-This is a tutorial for / demonstration of Spatial Estimation with Kriging vs. Simulation with Sequential Gaussian Simulation (SGSIM) with a 1D example.
+This chapter is a tutorial for / demonstration of Spatial Estimation with Kriging vs. Simulation with Sequential Gaussian Simulation (SGSIM) with a 1D example.

-YouTube Lecture: check out my lecture on Stochastic Simulation.
-For your convenience here’s a summary of slalient points.
+For your convenience here’s a summary of the salient points.

 Estimation vs. Simulation#